hbctraining/scRNA-seq/lessons/06_SC_SCT_and_integration.md

 - Different **modalities** (e.g. scRNA-seq and scATAC-seq)
 	<img src="../img/seurat_modality_integ.png" width="800">

 Integration is a powerful method that uses these shared sources of greatest variation to identify shared subpopulations across conditions or datasets [[Stuart and Bulter et al. (2018)](https://www.biorxiv.org/content/early/2018/11/02/460147)].
-The goal of integration is to ensure that the celltypes of one condition/dataset align with the same celltypes of the other conditions/datasets (e.g. control macrophages align with stimulated macrophages).
+The goal of integration is to ensure that the cell types of one condition/dataset align with the same celltypes of the other conditions/datasets (e.g. control macrophages align with stimulated macrophages).

 Specifically, this integration method expects "correspondences" or **shared biological states** among at least a subset of single cells across the groups.
 The steps in the integration analysis are outlined in the figure below:

 <p align="center">
 <img src="../img/integration.png" width="600">